Process for Your Well Woman Exam

 STI screening is simple and consists of taking a small amount of cervical discharge with a swab, or through urine testing.
 Like the Pap test, STI testing will also be sent to a laboratory for evaluation.
 Most results are back within two weeks.
 The University Clinic will contact you with your results.
 You should contact us if you do not hear from us within two weeks of your testing.

-You will be notified of your Pap test result during the course of a follow-up visit (a Wednesday appointment that is usually one to two weeks from the time of testing).
+You will be notified of your Pap test result during the course of a follow-up visit (an appointment (that you will need to make) that is usually one to two weeks from the time of testing).
 If the results are abnormal, your health care provider will recommend follow-up testing sooner than every three years.
 Abnormal results may occur for many reasons.
 Most Pap test abnormalities occur due to HPV infection.
 In the majority of women, this virus resolves without treatment within one to three years.
 In certain cases, a colposcopy may be recommended.
 A colposcopy is a simple office procedure which allows for a magnified view of the cervix.
 You will be referred to a gynecologist for this procedure as diagnosed.

-In addition to routine check-ups or to obtain contraception information, the clinic invites you to schedule an appointment for any of the following symptoms, regardless of your age or the time of occurrence (please do not wait for a Wednesday appointment; come right in):
+In addition to routine check-ups or to obtain contraception information, the clinic invites you to schedule an appointment for any of the following symptoms, regardless of your age or the time of occurrence (call 325-942-2171 immediately for an appointment):

 - Bleeding between periods, spotting or breakthrough bleeding